Constitution of Apatzingán: Content

-The Supreme Government, (Executive), was composed of three persons, they would have equal authority and responsibility; same as the government would exercise as an alternative every four months.
+The Supreme Government (Executive) was composed of three persons with equal authority and responsibility; same as the government would exercise as an alternative every four months.
 Their most direct authority, in addition to the executive and administrative nature, were to ensure the protection of the rights of citizens: liberty, property, equality and security.
 The Supreme Government would be exercised by José María Cos, José María Liceaga and José María Morelos.

 The Constitution of Apatzingán never really entered into force.
-Almost a year after it was enacted, his inspiring, José María Morelos y Pavón was imprisoned and was shot on December 22, 1815.
-So temporary, the royalist troops returned to take control of most of the country, but ultimately could not prevent the Mexican America independence were to be consummated, first as the Mexican Empire that later became the United Mexican States.
+Almost a year after it was enacted, José María Morelos y Pavón was imprisoned and was shot on 22 December 1815.
+So royalist troops temporarily returned to take control of most of the country, but ultimately could not prevent independence of Mexican America from being consummated, first as the Mexican Empire and later as the United Mexican States.